 S Pearson & Son was registered as a private limited company with a capital of over £1 million in 1897.

 Around the turn of the century, Pearson built three harbours, Vera Cruz, Salina Cruz and Puerto Mexico, as well as the Tehuantepec railway (completed 1905) which connected the Atlantic and Pacific coasts.

 Mexican Eagle went public in 1910, with a capital of £3 million.
 Its production output over the next two years was estimated at 750,000 tons.
-Mexican Eagle was recognised as a strong competitor to J D Rockefeller’s Standard Oil Co.

 The value of Mexican Eagle tripled between 1910 and 1913.
 Between 1912 and 1913, the company held an estimated 50 percent market share for fuel products in Great Britain.
 Production in 1913 was eleven million barrels.
 Mexican Eagle was the largest British company by 1913.

-By 1914 Mexico was the third largest oil producer in the world after the United States and Russia, and Pearson controlled around 60 percent of the country’s output.
+Mexico was the third largest oil producer in the world by 1914, after the United States and Russia, and Pearson controlled around 60 percent of the country’s output.